wdgstl/ds2002-course/dataprojects/dp1.md

 # Data Project 1: Build a Data-driven API

-In this Data Project you will build on your FastAPI code by providing data dynamically to your API.
+In this Data Project you will build on your FastAPI code by providing data dynamically to your API from a database.

 - The database will be a MySQL RDS instance running in AWS.
-- The API will be your FastAPI instance running in a container.
+- The API will be your FastAPI instance built into a container.
-- The container will be running in Amazon EC2.
 - Finally, a simple web page will display your API data visually.

 - - -